GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 Similar to the **ConnectionOverride**, the **CommandOverride** can override the command (stored procedure) stored in the Data Portal.
 Again, you only need one Data Portal to access different stored procedures and thus cut down on the required maintenance of having to manage many different portals.

-Command overrides are can only be performed by a ClientAdmin or SysAdmin [role](/wPortal/INTERJECT-Roles.html).
+Command overrides can only be performed by a ClientAdmin [role](/wPortal/INTERJECT-Roles.html).

 ![](/images/SetupjDataPortal/CommandOverride.png)
 <br>